SquadcastHub/squadcasthub.github.io/pages/mydoc/using_the_mobile_app.md

 ### Incident Page

-Once on an incident page you can take all the actions that are supported on our web app.
+On an incident page you can take all the actions that are supported on our web app.
 The page is categorized into 4 pages based on the incident.
-Details - the incident details, Timeline - incident timeline, Events - incident events (if the incident has deduped events), Warroom - chat-ops
+Details - the incident details, Timeline - incident timeline, Events - incident events (if the incident has deduped events), Incident Notes

 ![](images/using_mobile_4.png){: style="max-width: 30%" }